 - Buy a new couch when your leather is fading.

 Obviously, these are some pretty dramatic examples of what to not do when you’re in debt, but you get the point.
 A method that I always found worked for me is when I wanted to purchase an item, I would wait seven days.
 I would drive the car and electronics salesmen mad.
 I would be dead set on buying a certain television, but would take seven days to go home and think about it.
 And you know what, I would say 80 percent of the time I never ended up making the purchase.
 I’m not the only one who uses this theory either, check out Enemy Of Debts article on a waiting period for teens.

 There are lots of reasons people fall into debt.
 Here is a great article by Grayson Bell at Debt Roundup highlighting the top 10 overlooked causes for debt.
 The fact is, once we are in debt there is only 2 solutions.
 One being bankruptcy, which I hope no one ever reading this article has to succumb to, and just sucking it up and paying it off.

 Now, the feeling of finally becoming debt free is about as exhilarating as it gets.
 It is like a giant weight lifted on your chest.
 Debt used to suck the life out of you, made you lose sleep.
 The human brain is a marvelous thing, but one burden is the fact that it’s hard to break habits.
-Get a program like YNAB, which we have an excellent review on here.
+Get a program like YNAB, or take this 52 week money challenge.
 Create a budget, but remember, a budget is only as good as the dedication and discipline put towards it.